-The employment agreement with Ms. Reko contains a provision for a severance payment, in the event of termination, without cause, in the amount of 24 months wages, payable by the Company at the time of termination.
-The employment agreement with Mr. Merton contains a provision for a severance payment, in the event of termination without cause, in the amount of 4 months wages plus an additional 2 months wages for each full year of service with the Company, to a maximum of 12 months.
-In addition, Mr. Merton's contract includes a change of control provision, which effectively doubles the severance or termination guarantee in a change of control situation followed by termination, for other than just cause, within a two-year period of such change in control.
-Both payments are payable by the Company at the time of termination.
-Both contracts include industry standard non-solicitation, non-compete, non-disparagement, and confidentiality clauses.
-Both contracts contain provisions for no severance payment in the event of resignation, termination with cause or retirement.
+The employment agreement with Ms. Reko contains a provision for a severance payment, in the event of termination, without cause, in the amount of 24 month's wages, payable by the Company at the time of termination.
+The contract includes industry standard non-solicitation, non-compete, non-disparagement, and confidentiality clauses.
+It also contains provisions for no severance payment in the event of resignation, termination with cause or retirement.
+Ms. Crowley's agreement provides for the payment of one month's salary for each year of service in the event of termination without cause.
+Any such payment is capped at an amount equivalent to six month's salary and is payable at the date of termination.
 The remaining NEOs' employment arrangements do not include any provision for termination or change of control benefits.